nginxinc/nginx-gateway-fabric/tests/longevity/longevity.md

 Check that you don't see any errors:

+1. Check that GKE exports NGF pod logs to Google Cloud Operations Logging and Prometheus metrics to Google Cloud Monitoring.
-1. Traffic is flowing - look at the access logs of NGINX.
+2. Check that traffic is flowing - look at the access logs of NGINX in Google Cloud Operations Logging.
-2. Check that CronJob can run.
+3. Check that CronJob can run.

    ```shell
    kubectl create job --from=cronjob/coffee-rollout-mgr coffee-test
    kubectl create job --from=cronjob/tea-rollout-mgr tea-test
    ```

-3. Check that GKE exports logs and Prometheus metrics.

 In case of errors, double check if you prepared the environment and launched the test correctly.